aretasg/preFold/README.md

 ## Getting Started

 ### Dependecies
-**The script was written in and intended to be used with Python 3.6 use it with caution when executing with 2.7 interpreter.
-You will need a SciPy stack and colorama installed to run the program with a full functionality (see [requirements.txt](requirements.txt) file).**
+**The script was written in and is intended to be used with Python 3.6; preFold works with 2.7 interpreter but use with caution!
+You will need a SciPy stack installed to run the program with a full functionality (see [requirements.txt](requirements.txt) file).
+Windows users also must install colorama packages**

 To install required packages use pip (recommended together with virtualenv):
 ```